Heartburn / Reflux - rich food makes it worse

 As you prepare your meal, have something sour.
 In response to the sour taste, your digestive system will secrete digestive enzymes and bile such that food is processed quickly and efficiently.
 In traditional diets sour foods has always been a practice to promote healthy digestion.
 The western diet comprises of salty and sweet foods.

-Digestive Relief, a herbal tonic available on this website (under products) works well for indigestion.
-It contains chamomile – my favourite herb for indigestion, along with aniseed to relieve trapped wind and cramps.
+Digest - Ease a herbal tonic formulated by Natural Ange works well for indigestion.
+It contains chamomile – my favourite herb for indigestion, along with fennel to relieve trapped wind and cramps.
 Globe artichoke helps to secrete bile to correct the digestive discomfort.

 Slippery elm, a powdered bark is also good for reflux – it relieves the burning sensation in the oesophagus, or digestive tract.
 It coats the raw mucosa with a gel which is rich in minerals to heal the abrasion.
-Mix a teaspoon of slippery elm (available via Natural Ange Ltd) with mashed banana or stewed apple.
+Mix a teaspoon of slippery elm & L glutamine with mashed banana or stewed apple. ask Natural Ange

 Should symptoms persist, seek medical advice.
 A gastroscopy is an excellent diagnostic tool to rule out any other pathology.